MicrosoftDocs/machine-learning-server-docs/microsoft-r/deployr/deployr-rbroker-framework.md

 Each RBroker runtime automatically acquires grid resources at runtime on behalf of the client application.
 The exact nature of the resources acquired by each runtime are discussed here:

 The [Discrete Task Runtime](#discrete-task-runtime) submits all tasks, whether executing on behalf of an authenticated or anonymous RBroker, to run on grid nodes configured for anonymous operations.
-If the server can not find an available slot on that subset of grid nodes, then the task may execute on a grid node configured for mixed mode operations.
+If the server cannot find an available slot on that subset of grid nodes, then the task may execute on a grid node configured for mixed mode operations.

 >If your DiscreteTaskBroker instance is returning RTaskResults that indicate RGridException, then consider speaking to your DeployR system administrator about provisioning additional resources for existing grid nodes or even additional grid nodes for  <b>anonymous</b> operations.
 These additional resources will support greater levels of concurrent workload.
 Once provisioned, make sure to increase the `maxConcurrency` configuration option on your instance of RBroker to take full advantage of the new resources on the grid.

 The [*Pooled Task Runtime*](#pooled-task-runtime) submits all tasks to run on grid nodes configured for authenticated operations.
-If the server can not find an available slot on that subset of grid nodes, then the task may execute on a grid node configured for mixed mode operations.
+If the server cannot find an available slot on that subset of grid nodes, then the task may execute on a grid node configured for mixed mode operations.

 >If the size of the pool allocated to your PooledTaskBroker is less than requested by your `maxConcurrency` configuration option on your instance of RBroker, then consider speaking to your DeployR system administrator about provisioning additional resources for existing grid nodes or even additional grid nodes for <b>authenticated</b> operations.
 >
 >Also you may want to discuss increasing the per-authenticated user concurrent operation limit, which is a setting found under **Server Policies** in the Administration Console.
 Ultimately, this setting determines the maximum pool size that a single instance of an authenticated PooledTaskBroker can allocate.

 The [*Background Task Runtime*](#background-task-runtime) submits all tasks to run on grid nodes configured for asynchronous operations.
-If the server can not find an available slot on that subset of grid nodes then the task may execute on a grid node configured for mixed mode operations.
+If the server cannot find an available slot on that subset of grid nodes then the task may execute on a grid node configured for mixed mode operations.

 >If you feel that too many of your BackgroundTask are waiting on a queue pending available resources, then consider speaking with your DeployR system administrator about provisioning additional resources for existing grid nodes or even additional grid nodes for <b>asynchronous</b> operations.